-This edition was published by St. Martin's Press on October 2, 2012 in paperback and has 274 pages.
+This urban fantasy is a paperback edition that was published by St. Martin's Press on October 2, 2012 and has 274 pages.

 First in the Darklight urban fantasy series young YA based in Riley’s Switch, New Mexico.